Anti-ICE protesters descend on Salesforce Tower in San Francisco

 Salesforce told Fast Company that it does not share the monetary value of customer contracts.

 Salesforce is a powerful target: The company and its inextricably linked CEO and cofounder, Marc Benioff, have a reputation as being politically progressive and philanthropic.
 (Fast Company has recognized Salesforce multiple times in its Most Innovative Companies roster.)
 Salesforce is a leader of the Pledge 1% movement of companies contributing 1% of profit, valuation, or other assets to social good.
 Benniof and his wife, Lynne, contributed $100 million to what became the UCSF Benioff Children’s Hospital in San Francisco.
-The company is recognized for a successfully fighting an Indiana law considered anti-LGBT.
+The company is recognized for successfully fighting an Indiana law considered anti-LGBT.

 Protestors acknowledged those contributions, but demanded that Salesforce do more.
 “Why is it that Salesforce would take a stand against anti-LGBT policies in Indiana,” said Ortiz,” but they will not take a stand for communities of color and the Latino community?